Costa Rica men's national basketball team

 The Costa Rica national basketball team is the national basketball team from Costa Rica.

 Team Costa Rica has never qualified for the FIBA World Cup or the FIBA AmeriCup.
 Yet, the team has shown strong performances at the regional level.
-At the 2015 FIBA COCABA Championship, Costa Rica finished 2nd, its best performance so far.
+At the 2015 FIBA COCABA Championship, Costa Rica finished the 2nd, its best performance so far.

 Judged by the 2020 FIBA Ranking, Costa Rica has the 2nd best basketball national team in Central America, coming only behind Panama.